ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-This tells us exactly what and where the problem is.
+This tells us what and where the problem is.
 We can then fix the code (e.g., by converting `"5"` to an integer, or by correcting the input).

 The use of these tools ties back to the earlier benefits.